robamu/robamu.github.io/content/post/max11619-driver-rust.md

 >}}
 </center>

-From the schematic, we can see that the CNVST pin is not connected so we can not test any of the ADC functions using that pin, but everything else should work.
+From the schematic, I saw that the CNVST pin is not connected so I could not really test any of the ADC functions using that pin, but everything else should work.

 I used the knowledge I gained from programming type-safe APIs for the VA108xx HAL and BSP to code a type-safe API for the MAX116xx device.
 The ADC device has different modes and configuration